anthonydaoud/motion_detection_alarm_clock/README.md

 As for the mechanics of the system, motion is detected by comparing the previous frame with the current one, and if there are enough differences between the two, then a motion counter is incremented.
 If the motion counter passes a threshhold (should be modified based on user preference), then it is assumed that the user has left their bed and the program ends.

-In making this program, numerous tutorials were
+In making this program, numerous tutorials were consulted, with the most useful of the bunch coming from pyimagesearch.com.
+There is a fantastic two part series on basic home surveillance and motion detection using a raspberry pi and opencv.
+The code in the program draws from these tutorials, but has been modified for use as an alarm clock rather than home surveillance.